Ever wanted a small, yet energetic dog that knows how to conduct itself around company?

-Have the patience with them, and this dog will become a great addition to your family.
+Have patience with them, and this dog will become a great addition to your family.

 What Price Are Cotonese Puppies?

-You’ll have to pay around $400-$600 in order to buy a Cotonese puppy.
+You’ll have to pay around $400-$600 to buy a Cotonese puppy.
 They can be difficult to find, but chances are you can find one online with no issue.

 But there are some things you have to consider before buying it.